 Horizontal pipe located within the soil gas collection plenum shall be configured with no less than the equivalent of a 1/2-inch (1.3 cm) diameter opening for water drainage located near the bottom of every 10 feet (3 m) of duct pipe length.

-5.3 Soil Gas Inlet Sizing
+5.3 Inlet Sizing, Distribution and Aggregates

-The inlet configuration for soil gas transfer to exhaust vent piping shall comply with all requirements in this Section 5.3, as applicable to the chosen gas permeable layer aggregate.
+The soil gas inlet configuration for soil gas transfer to exhaust vent piping shall comply with all requirements in this Section 5.3, as applicable to the chosen gas permeable layer aggregate.